Clemex/chickadee/readme.md

     * Assure that binary operations have only two node: a + b + c => (a + b) + c
     * Any expression that has one node is replaced by that child
 4. Convert the untyped Myna AST into a typed AST for Chickadee
-5. Run the evaluator recursively from the root node
+5. Run the evaluation function which converts nodes to values

 ## Code Structure